 All sales from a period are reported on an ST-1 tax return, which is due on the 20th of the month following the close of the reporting period.
 The ST-2 is used to report sales and tax collected by location code.

-- Select the ST-2 tab at the top of the form to report taxable sales made to each location.
-After selecting the ST-2 tab, users can access the desired location by selecting the appropriate location code link from a list of locations that have been added to their registration.
+- Once in your ST-1 return, select the ST-2 tab at the top of the form to report taxable sales made to each location.
+After selecting the ST-2 tab, users can access the desired location by clicking on the location code next to the appropriate location name from the list of locations.

-- Tax rates will automatically be populated on the ST-2 based off the location that was added to your registration.
+- Tax rates will automatically be populated on the ST-2 based on the location that was selected.

 - Tax due will be systematically calculated using your general merchandise sales (4a) and/or Food, drug and medical appliances (5a) and carried to the ST-1.

 - Complete the ST-1.
 See the Form ST-1 Instructions for more information.

 MyTax Illinois examples for reporting sales on the ST-2

 Example 1 --